Tag Archives: featured

 How do you use your leg, seat, and rein aids to communicate with your horse?
 The application of leg, seat, and rein aids is another big difference between German dressage and French dressage.

-German dressage teaches the rider to drive the horse forward using the seat and leg into the hands to form a back-to-front connection with the horse.
+German dressage teaches the rider to drive the horse forward from behind using the seat and leg aids into the hands to form a back-to-front connection with the horse.

-To be light to the hand means that the horse is responsible for carrying its own head and neck.
-The horse is not permitted to lean on the rider’s hands and use them as fifth leg.
-The rider applies an upward motion with raised hands (demi arret) to make contact with the less sensitive corners of the horse’s lips.
-This communicates to the horse, “No leaning on the bit.”
+To be light to the hand means the rider teaches the horse to carrying its own head and neck instead of lean on the rider’s hands as fifth leg.
+Any time the horse leans on the contact, the rider applies an upward motion with raised hands (demi arret).
+This makes contact with the less sensitive corners of the horse’s lips to remind the horse, “No leaning on the bit.”

-To German dressage, the French dressage method doesn’t teach the horse connection from the hindquarters through the back to the bit and seems like too much focus on the hands.
+To German dressage, the French method doesn’t teach the horse connection from the hindquarters through the back to the bit.
+It seems like too much focus on the hands.

 3. The use of the walk or trot in training